Andylixunan/AIT-2020-Spring-Project/README.md

 The application will store Users, Albums and Photos(url)

 * users can have multiple albums (via references)
-* each album can have multiple photos' urls (by embedding)
+* each album can have multiple photos' urls (via references)
+* each album can have only one user (via reference)

 An Example User: